Photoelectron Circular Dichroism of Aqueous-Phase Alanine: Conclusions

 \section{Conclusions}

-We have measured core-level photoelectron circular dichroism (PECD) for aqueous-phase alanine, the smallest chiral amino acid, for each of its three charge states (cationic, zwitterionic, and anionic).
-We detected significant PECD for photoionization of alanine's carboxylic acid functional group, which exhibited a clear magnitude dependence across pH conditions, but did not exhibit a strong kinetic-energy dependence.
-We attribute the latter observation to significant kinetic-energy dependent elastic scattering of low-energy primary photoelectrons.
-We did not measure significant PECD in photoionization of alanine's chiral center or methyl group, suggesting that the effects for those groups are weak and below our currently modest experimental sensitivity.
-For photoionization of the carboxylic acid, PECD is the most pronounced under basic solution conditions, where alanine adopts the anionic form, decreases for the zwitterionic form, and is very weak for the cationic form.
-The differences observed across protonation states may be due to a number of factors, including changes in molecular charge state, functional-group dependent solute-solvent interactions, and first solvation-shell structure.
-Advances in computational approaches for modeling PECD in multiple-molecule systems will be necessary to identify the relative weights of these effects, and higher collection efficiency detectors capable of simultaneous measurement in the forward and backward direction will dramatically simplify its application in the future.
+We have measured core-level photoelectron circular dichroism (PECD) for aqueous-phase alanine, the smallest chiral amino acid, and examined each of its three charge states (cationic, zwitterionic, and anionic) by the variation of solution pH.
+A significant PECD was detected for photoionization of alanine's carboxylic acid functional group.
+This exhibited a clear magnitude dependence across pH conditions, but did not exhibit a strong kinetic-energy dependence.
+On the other hand, neither the photoionization of alanine's asymmetrically substituted central carbon, nor its methyl carbon, displayed significant PECD, indicating that the effects for those groups are weaker and below our currently modest experimental sensitivity.

+For photoionization of the carboxylic C 1s, PECD is the most pronounced under basic solution conditions, where alanine adopts the anionic form, but is very weak for both the zwitterionic and cationic forms.
+The differences observed across protonation states may be due to a number of factors, including changes in molecular charge state, conformation, surface propensity, molecular orientation, functional-group dependent solute-solvent interactions, and first solvation-shell structure.

+Theoretical approaches to PECD are currently limited to small gas-phase systems and we identify some of the factors that may be required to develop realistically complete theoretical models for PECD effects in solution.
+Conversely, this discussion allows one to identify the scope of additional insight into the solvated state that could be exposed by the interpretation of PECD measurements.
+Experimentally, feasible technique developments of VMI to provide energy- and angle-multiplexed detection, coupled with the introduction of ultrathin liquid-jet technologies\cite{Koralek_ultrathin-FJ_2018} makes clear the potential for significantly improved data collection rates and enhanced detection sensitivity.

 Our demonstration of aqueous-phase PECD marks a significant advance in the field of liquid-jet photoelectron spectroscopy.
 Given its chemical-state and site specificity and enantiomeric sensitivity, liquid-phase PECD is likely to become a remarkably useful analytical method for studying chiral molecules under biologically relevant aqueous conditions.